 1e-6 is replaced by

 To convert this model to an equivalent switched linear model, replace the Piecewise-Constant Resistor with a set of switches and resistors for each desired value.
-To open the switched linear version of the model, in the MATLAB® command prompt, enter:
+Open the switched linear version of the model.

 SwitchedLinearModel = 'sschdlexVariableResistorSwitchedLinearExample'; open_system(SwitchedLinearModel) set_param(SwitchedLinearModel, 'SimulationCommand', 'update');